-In Europe, while eight Member States, as well as Norway and Switzerland, landfill less than 10% of their plastic waste, eleven other Member States still landfill more than 50%.
-The latest annual monitoring of plastics waste, recycling and recovery performed on behalf of PlasticsEurope and the European Association of Plastics Recycling and Recovery Organisations (EPRO) revealed the following key facts for EU-28 countries plus Norway and Switzerland for the year 2016:
+In Europe, while nine Member States, as well as Norway and Switzerland, landfill less than 10% of their plastic waste, eight other Member States still landfill more than 50%.
+The latest annual monitoring of plastics waste, recycling and recovery performed on behalf of PlasticsEurope and the European Association of Plastics Recycling and Recovery Organisations (EPRO) revealed the following key facts for EU-28 countries plus Norway and Switzerland for the year 2018:

 Plastics packaging has the highest recycling and recovery rates